hkindbom/attribution-modelling/README.md

 in Computer Science and Engineering, specializing in Machine Learning, and
 - SF280X: Degree project in Optimization and Systems Theory.

-## Instructions
+## Content & Instructions
-All experiments are run from 'Experiments.py'.
+All the code can be found in 'Models/' and the experiments are run from 'Experiments.py'.
 Exploratory data analysis is conducted in 'Descriptives.py'.
 A few simulator parameters may be adjusted via 'Simulator.py'.

+The reports may be found in 'Reports/', where 'Master_Thesis_Report_SF280X' is more applied and should preferably be read before 'Master_Thesis_Report_DA233X'.

 #### Authors/Developers
 Hannes Kindbom & Viktor Reineck